 Instead of watching talks and moving on, build a structured library.
 Create categories that match your interests or coursework: psychology, leadership, technology, health, creativity.
 Transcribe talks in each category and compile the summaries and flashcards.

-When you need to write a paper, prepare for a presentation, or simply refresh your understanding of a topic, your library gives you instant access to expert-level content organized by your own interests.
+When you need to write a paper, prepare for a presentation, or just refresh your understanding of a topic, your library gives you instant access to expert-level content organized by your own interests.

 Using TED Talks for Language Learning